 - That’s not to say that the Steelers defense was bad.

 The Steelers defense was tough on third down, holding the Bengals to 3 third down conversions on eight tries.
-The Steelers also got enough pressure on Dalton and AJ McCarron to keep both quarterbacks honest, with Cameron Heyward and Will Allen recording solo sacks, while Vince Williams and Daniel McCullers tag teamed to bag another.
+The Steelers also got enough pressure on Dalton and AJ McCarron to keep both quarterbacks honest, with Cam Heyward and Will Allen recording solo sacks, while Vince Williams and Daniel McCullers tag teamed to bag another.

 But those were not the difference making plays against the Bengals.
 The difference making plays boil down to these: